-Decentralized digital identities provide many advantages with regards to data privacy, comfort and efficiency.
-Returning control of identity information to the people that information pertains to and enabling them to reuse this information often makes for faster service interactions with reduced verification time and associated costs.
+Decentralized digital identities give their users many benefits in data privacy, comfort and efficiency.
+Returning control of identity information to the people it pertains to, and enabling them to reuse this information, often gives faster service interactions, with reduced verification time and associated costs too.

-On the other side of the coin, services enjoy the same trusted information with reduced identity management backend costs and greater security.
+What’s more, services enjoy the same trusted information with reduced identity management backend costs.
+And greater security.

-In recognition of this, and in order to test the level of maturity of these solutions, the Ministry for Economic Affairs, Innovation, Digitalization and Energy of the State North Rhein-Westphalia (MWIDE) conducted the Online-Sicherheitsprüfung (OSiP) Self-Sovereign Identity (SSI) project over the course of mid-2019 with support from cosinex and Accenture, with Spherity and Jolocom acting as the SSI wallet providers.
+In recognition of this, and to test the level of maturity of these solutions, the Ministry of Economic Affairs, Innovation, Digitalization and Energy of the State North Rhine-Westphalia (MWIDE) conducted the Online-Sicherheitsprüfung (OSiP) Self-Sovereign Identity (SSI) project in mid 2019.
+It was supported by cosinex and Accenture, with Spherity and Jolocom acting as the self-sovereign identity (SSI) wallet providers.

-SSI wallets enable people to control the information that defines them without having to rely on a centralized third party.
-In this model, coopetition, rather than competition, between providers creates greater choice to users while creating a more robust enabling environment for all SSI wallets.
-In this way, the technology stands a better chance of taking off on a larger scale and more effectively competing with the traditionally centralized options of today.
+SSI wallets enable people to control the information that defines them, without having to rely on a centralized third party.
+In this model, coopetition – the practice of cooperation between competing companies – creates greater choice for users and a more robust enabling environment for all SSI wallets.
+In this way, the technology stands a better chance of taking off on a large scale and more effectively competing with today’s centralized options.

-Jolocom developer Eugeniu Rusu has written the complete Integration Report, by Eugeniu Rusu to dig into the meat of the technology.
-Or keep reading for the highlights…
+Jolocom developer Eugeniu Rusu has written the complete Integration Report, where you can dig into the meat of the technology.
+Alternatively, here are the highlights…

 The use case

-Concluded in September 2019, the main focus of the OSiP project was a test scenario for access management of journalists into the premises of a security-critical event.
-In this use case, a system based on SSI was built on top of existing security check infrastructure by Accenture in order to support seamless information exchange between SSI wallets from multiple providers.
-Keep reading to explore the full interaction!
-And for more detailed information intended for developers and technical audience, you’re invited to read and share the complete Integration Report drafted by Eugeniu Rusu of Jolocom.
+Concluding in September 2019, the main focus of the OSiP project was a test scenario for journalists’ access management into the premises of a security-critical event.
+In this use case, a system based on SSI was built on top of existing security check infrastructure by Accenture to support seamless information exchange between SSI wallets from multiple providers.

 Step 1.
 Journalist begins the application process

-The journalist then visits the OSiP online verification website and enters their first name, last name, and eID number in a form rendered on the OSiP WebApp.
-To start the OSiP process, the user shares their eID.
-The QR code is scanned to do this.
+They then visit the OSiP online verification website, entering first name, last name, and eID number in a form rendered on the OSiP WebApp.
+To start the OSiP process, the journalist shares their eID.
+A QR code is scanned to do this.

-The wallet then prompts the journalist, asking if they would like to share their eID with the OSiP server.
-The OSiP server authenticates the user.
+The wallet then prompts the journalist, asking if they’d like to share their eID with the OSiP server.
+The OSiP server then gives the journalist authentication.

-If the security check is passed by the journalist, the OSiP employee can issue an access credential to the journalist, and after scanning the QR code that “offers” this credential, the journalist can store the credential (specific to their identity) in their secure wallet.
+If the security check is passed by the journalist, an OSiP employee can issue them with an access credential.
+After scanning the QR code that offers this credential, the journalist can store the credential (specific to their identity) in their secure wallet.

 There are now two credentials in the wallet: the general-purpose eID credential and the OSiP credential.
-The latter enables the journalist to be able to gain entry into the specified select OSiP events.
+The latter permits the journalist to gain entry into the specified OSiP events.

 Step 3.
-Journalist shares their credentials to access event(s)
+Journalist shares credentials to gain access

-If the OSiP credential is valid (e.g. if the credential expiry has not lapsed), access to the event is granted to the journalist.
-If the credential is invalid (e.g. revoked by the issuer for a certain reason), automated entry is denied.
+If the OSiP credential is valid (i.e. if the credential has not expired or been revoked), access is granted.
+If the credential is invalid, entry is denied.

 Interoperability is seen by industry leaders as one of 10 core principles of SSI, and a precondition for the development of a healthy self-sovereign data ecosystem.
-Another core principle is avoiding “vendor lock-in,” whereby platforms seek rent on exclusive and proprietary data formats or software architectures.
+Another core principle is avoiding vendor lock-in, where platforms seek rent on exclusive and proprietary data formats or software architectures.

-Today, a select number of providers and interest groups are looking towards creating interoperable solutions for SSI wallets.
-Much in the same way social media services and personal data harvesters have monopolized access management for online services, we envision a world in which anyone can use any SSI wallet to access any service.
+Today, a select number of providers and interest groups are looking to create interoperable solutions for SSI wallets.
+Much in the same way social media services and personal data harvesters have monopolized access management for online services, we envision a world where anyone can use any SSI wallet to access any service.
 Only this time, true control will lie not with the software company that made the wallet, but in the hands that hold it.
 Which is where it should be.